The Unexpected Road to Recovery

 “When people say Wesbury is a community, they are not kidding”, Jeff observes.
 “You can get anything you need, and I was shocked by the amount of people I already knew that were either residents or visiting other residents.”

-Although he walked and did not run out of Grace Health Center after being discharged, Jeff had healed to the point where running was now an option.
+Although he walked and did not run out of Grace Rehabilitation and Health Center after being discharged, Jeff had healed to the point where running was now an option.

-If you or a loved one are in need of therapy following a surgery, accident or illness, contact Wesbury’s Grace Health Center by calling 814-332-9000.
+If you or a loved one are in need of therapy following a surgery, accident or illness, consider Wesbury’s Town Square Short Stay Neighborhood.
+For more information, contact Grace Rehabilitation and Health Center Admissions Coordinator, Gwen Smith at 814-332-9233.
 Wesbury is Medicare, Medicaid and VA approved.